carpentries-incubator/intro-image-classification-cnn/episodes/01-introduction.md

 :::::::::::::::::::::::::::::::::::::::::::::::::

 ## What is image classification?

+Image classification is a fundamental task in computer vision, which is a field of artificial intelligence focused on teaching computers to interpret and understand visual information from the world.
+Image classification specifically involves the process of assigning a label or category to an input image.
+The goal is to enable computers to recognize and categorize objects, scenes, or patterns within images, just as a human would.
+Image classification can refer to one of several tasks:

 ![](fig/01_Fei-Fei_Li_Justin_Johnson_Serena_Young__CS231N_2017.png){alt='Four types of image classification tasks include semantic segmentation where every pixel is labelled; classification and localization that detects a single object like a cat; object detection that detects multiple objects like cats and dogs; and instance segmentation that detects each pixel of multiple objects'}

+Image classification has numerous practical applications, including:

+- **Object Recognition**: Identifying objects within images, such as cars, animals, or household items.
+- **Medical Imaging**: Diagnosing diseases from medical images like X-rays or MRIs.
+- **Quality Control**: Inspecting products for defects on manufacturing lines.
+- **Autonomous Vehicles**: Identifying pedestrians, traffic signs, and other vehicles in self-driving cars.
+- **Security and Surveillance**: Detecting anomalies or unauthorized objects in security footage.

+Convolutional Neural Networks (CNNs) have become a cornerstone in image classification due to their ability to automatically learn hierarchical features from images and achieve remarkable performance on a wide range of tasks.

 ## Deep Learning Workflow
 To apply Deep Learning to a problem there are several steps we need to go through: